 ICES 001 Industrial Scientific and

 With a constant updating to safety requirements, many manufacturers must have older products retested and new products tested to show compliance with these new standards.
 These standards include U.S., Canada, and IEC requirements.
-D.L.S. offers a comprehensive one-stop approach that includes North American testing, combined with IEC testing for a global marketplace.
-D.L.S. supports compliance requirement that meet the Low Voltage Directive and the Machinery Directive for the European Union.
+D.L.S. offers a comprehensive one-stop approach that includes North American NRTL and Canada safety testing, under the Nemko third party testing program, combined with EN and IEC testing for a global marketplace.
+This program includes all national deviations for the European Union to show CE safety compliance to the Low Voltage Directive 2014/35/EU, and if applicable, the Machinery Directive 2006/35/EC and other global requirements as well.

 Laboratory, Test and Measurement, and Control Equipment that have wireless capabilities, transmitter-receiver, may have to meet wireless regulations as well as other EMC regulations.
 Pre-approved wireless module certification in many cases is not enough to show compliance for devices and for this type of equipment.
 This includes Bluetooth or WiFi enabled equipment.